Compulsive Gambling Symptoms, Causes and Effects

 Getting Help to Quit Gambling

 Quitting gambling is no easy feat, but it can be done with the help of a solid support group and treatment program.
 It can be difficult to get started on the path to recovery without the assistance of professionals who have helped people through the process before.
 Supportive friends and family are vital to a full recovery, but they might not know how best to help you.
-For information on how to get help to quit gambling, call our hotline at 1-888-997-3147.
+For information on how to get help to quit gambling, call our hotline at 1-888-997-3147(Who Answers?).